cameronneylon/barcelona-declaration-website/content/translations.md

 * 汉语

-If you are interested in contributing a translation, please contact us as [contact@barcelona-declaration.org](mailto:contact@barcelona-declaration.org)
+If you are interested in contributing a translation, please contact us at [contact@barcelona-declaration.org](mailto:contact@barcelona-declaration.org).

 {{< rawhtml >}}